taocpp/taopq/doc/Connection.md

 Once you registered a notification handler, you can subscribe to channels to receive messages using the `listen()`-method, or unsubscribe by calling the `unlisten()`-method.
 Note that subscriptions are per connection.

+### Per Channel Handlers

+Besides the above general notification handler, there is also the option to register a per channel handler.
+Per channel handlers only receive the payload as a parameter.

+When you subscribe to a channel with the `listen()`-method, you can optionally register a channel handler.

 ### Asynchronous Notifications